IsaPeter/httplib/README.md

 ## Overview

-HTTPLib2 is a lightweight Python library for parsing, manipulating, and reconstructing raw HTTP requests and responses.
+HTTPLib is a lightweight Python library for parsing, manipulating, and reconstructing raw HTTP requests and responses.
 It provides an easy way to analyze and modify HTTP requests for penetration testing, debugging, and automation.

 ## Features